playfulprogramming/playfulprogramming/content/blog/writing-better-angular-tests/index.md

 src/test.ts
 ```

-Once those two files are deleted any references to `src/test.ts` will need to be removed.
+Once those two files are deleted, any references to `src/test.ts` will need to be removed.
 Removing the paths from the following file that reference them cleans it up easily enough:

 ```json
 tsconfig.spec.json